lhansford/ttrpg.lukehansford.me/src/eberron/house-rules.md

 - If you are playing a class with summons, keep a maximum of four (4)
 - TotV luck points
 - Death saving throws in private.
+- Haste does not cause incapacitation on loss.
 - Everything else, RAW as possible.

 ## Dazed